Important exam information

 - Mobile phones and similar communication devices.
 Mobiles and communication devices must be switched off including all alarms and message alerts and placed face up on your desk visible to the exam supervisor at all times.

-If you breach this requirement you may be fined $150 and an encumbrance will be placed on your record.
+If you breach this requirement you may be fined $150 and a hold will be placed on your record.
 Breaches of this rule may also be dealt with under the Student Misconduct Rule or the Misconduct - Student Academic Misconduct Rule, depending on when the incident occurred.

 - Water in a clear container.
 You may not bring food unless it is specified in your Academic Integration Plan.